-Outline.
 The "structural" results about the solution spaces of Mahler equations come first in the text.
-We first generalize our Mahlerian problem to the context of difference rings, including the case of nonsurjective morphisms: in §2, we derive a parametric description of the right-hand factors of a difference operator (Theorem 2.8).
-To accommodate the Mahler operator in the previous generalized framework, we then introduce in §3 in an explicit difference ring \mathfrak{D} containing all the solutions of the linear Mahler equations that are needed in the parametric descriptions of the solutions u to Riccati Mahler equations.
-In that section, we also define classes of F-hypergeometric solutions for various difference fields F and, for F the field of Puiseux series, we describe the solution set of the Riccati equation in the Puiseux series as a partition according to the coefficient of their valuation term (Theorem 3.14).
+We first generalize our Mahlerian problem to the context of difference rings, including the case of nonsurjective morphisms: in §2, we derive a parametric description of the right-hand factors of a difference operator (Theorem 2.9).
+To accommodate the Mahler operator in the previous generalized framework, we then introduce in $\S3$ an explicit difference ring $\mathfrak{D}$ containing all the solutions of the linear Mahler equations that are needed in the parametric descriptions of the solutions u to Riccati Mahler equations.
+In that section, we also define classes of F-hypergeometric solutions for various difference fields Fand, for F the field of Puiseux series, we partition the set of Puiseux series solutions of the Riccati equation according to the coefficient of their valuation term (Theorem 3.22).
 To describe the ramified rational solutions of the Riccati equation, we then change F to the field of ramified solutions in §4, where we obtain a partition (Theorem 4.5) that is finer than the partition induced by the partition in the Puiseux series on ramified solutions.
 In preparation for the algorithms, the technical §5 presents bounds on the degree of numerators and denominators of rational solutions to a Riccati Mahler equation (Proposition 5.2).
 We continue with two algorithmic approaches.

 We review Petkovšek's classical algorithm for the shift case and Roques's analogue for order 2 in the Mahler case before developing our generalization in §6.
-We first propose a brute-force algorithm (Algorithm 1), which we prove to be correct (Theorem 6.3), and then propose several pruning criteria to improve its exponential behavior, leading to an improved algorithm (Algorithm 3).
-We then develop our relaxation method based on Hermite-Padé approximations in §7: our algorithm (Algorithm 4) produces successive sets of parametrized candidates, each containing all true solutions, until is stabilizes on true solutions only; justifying termination and correctness relies on an accurate description of the limit (Lemma 7.2) and on a delicate primary decomposition argument (Theorem 7.15).
+We first propose a brute-force algorithm (Algorithm 1), which we prove to be correct (Theorem 6.5).
+Next, in §7 we propose several pruning criteria to improve its exponential behavior, leading to an improved algorithm (Algorithm 3).

+We then develop our relaxation method based on Hermite-Padé approximations: after studying in §8 the approximate syzygy module of a basis of truncated solutions of (L) and its limit as precision goes to infinity, we obtain in §9 an algorithm (Algorithm 4) that produces successive sets of parametrized candidates, each containing all true solutions, until it stabilizes on true solutions only.

-To conclude, we present examples of applications and timings in §8, where we can observe that our relaxation method beats the other by combinatorial exploration in a number of natural examples.
-We finally apply our implementation in order to prove properties of differential transcendence on examples in §9.
+To conclude, we present examples of applications and timings in §10, where we can observe that our relaxation method beats the other by combinatorial exploration in a number of natural examples.
+We finally apply our implementation in order to prove properties of differential transcendence on examples in §11.